Back to Blog

 The cost of accommodation in Portugal depends upon location, type of accommodation, and length of the contract.
 According to Numbeo, the average rent for a one-bedroom apartment in the city center is around €760 per month, with a three-bedroom apartment costing around €1,300 per month.

 However, these figures jump in the capital city.
-The website estimates that a one-bedroom apartment in Lisbon’s center costs around €1,225.29 per month, and three-bed costs around €2,351.91
+The website estimates that a one-bedroom apartment in Lisbon's center costs around €1,225.29 per month, and a three-bed costs around €2,351.91

 Cost of transportation in Portugal

-A monthly transportation pass in Portugal costs about €40, with a one-way ticket for the bus, and tram, or metro usually costing around €1.50.
+A monthly transportation pass in Portugal costs about €40, with a one-way ticket for the bus, tram, or metro usually costing around €1.50.

 Digital Nomad Portugal: Best Cities